The Choir Year in Review: 16 Questions to Help You Evaluate Your Year

 4. What didn't work this year?

-Again, this might be things related to rehearsals or organizational processes, worship-planning or the structure of your service, communication issues, etc. Where is there room for improvement?
+This might be related to rehearsals, organizational processes, concert and event planning, administrative responsibilities, or communication.
+Where is there room for improvement?

 5. What were your biggest challenges?

 What left you feeling drained or frustrated?
-What were the hardest and most challenging moments of the year?
+What were the hardest moments of the year?

 6. What did you learn from what didn't work?